adam-hurwitz/build-oi/grants-review.md

 # Process

-1. Check that the application is complete.
+1. Application is complete
+2. Differentiation
-2. Check the team's background, past work, and projects.
+    a.
+Team's background, past work, and projects
+    b.
+Specific technical considerations related to the opportunity
+3. Wait until the final submission to provide scores

 <p style="text-align: center; font-style: italic">This is not technical advice.
 Always read the official documentation and do your own research.</p>